Free Walking Tour Brussels in English - Complete

 The tour is never canceled in case of bad weather.

-Up to 6 adults and 4 children who know each other are allowed.
+Up to 20 people who know each other are allowed.

 Pets are allowed.